 ii.
 Bag Gloves

 Unlike training gloves, bag gloves are used only for heavy bags, speed bags, punching mitts, and pad training sessions.
-Bag gloves have less padding than other kinds of gloves, lesser knuckle protection.
+Bag gloves have less padding than other kinds of gloves, and lesser knuckle protection.

 You can use your training gloves as bag gloves (not recommended), but you can not use your bag gloves as training gloves.
-The best bag gloves are rival fitness bag gloves.

 iii.
 Sparring Gloves